danionescu0/docker-flask-mongodb-example/README.md

 **7** [Photo process](#Photo-process) This is a demo of disk manipulation using docker volumes.
 Photos will be stored on disk retrived and resized / rotated.
 Also a search by image API will be available (port 85)

+**8** [Book collection](#Book-collection) A virtual book library, has api methods for managing books, and borrowing book mechanisms.
+The users must have "profiles" created using the User CRUD service.
+This api used flask rest plus (https://flask-restplus.readthedocs.io/en/stable/) and it's a work in progress!

 ![diagram.png](https://github.com/danionescu0/docker-flask-mongodb-example/blob/master/resources/diagram.jpg)